BamSori/TowerCreatorDocs/src/site/notes/Objects/Classes/Modifier.md

 3. PartA spins due to SpinModifier3.

 With this, you can also create a one-way slippery truss part that spins and moves.

+Modifier subclass has a property `Enabled`.
+When `Enabled` is set to true, the modifier is considered active.
+Conversely, when `Enabled` is false, the modifier should be non-operational, as if it does not exist.